jmjuanes/mikel/packages/mikel-press/README.md

 - `options.folder` (string): To change the directory to load the partials files.
 Default is `./partials`.
 - `options.extensions` (array): Defines the file extensions that should be processed.
 If not provided, it will use `config.extensions`.

+### `press.LayoutsPlugin(options)`

+An alias of `press.SourcePlugin` that will read all files in the `layouts` folder and include them as layouts.
+In each page, you can use the `attributes.layout` field to set the layout to apply to this page.

+This plugin accepts the following options:

+- `options.folder` (string): To change the directory to load the layouts files.
+Default is `./layouts`.
+- `options.extensions` (array): Defines the file extensions that should be processed.
+If not provided, it will use `config.extensions`.

 ### `press.DataPlugin(options)`

 This plugin loads JSON files from the specified directory and makes them available in the site context.
 This plugin accepts the following options: